chungtit/beamforming/README.md

 First,`dca_algorithm.py` was implemented by following the DCA scheme in paper [DC programming and DCA for Secure Guarantee with Null Space Beamforming in Two-Way Relay Networks](https://dl.acm.org/doi/10.1145/3316615.3316687).
 DCA constitutes the backbone of smooth/nonsmooth nonconvex programming and global optimization.
 Thus, it is not fast, but it is more accurate than another algorithm in `ssrm_algorithm.py`.

-Second, `ssrm_algorithm.py`was implemented by following the Secrecy Sum Rate Maximization (SSRM) problem in paper [Y. Yang, 2014](https://ieeexplore.ieee.org/abstract/document/6730702).
+Second, `ssrm_algorithm.py`was implemented by following the Secrecy Sum Rate Maximization (SSRM) problem in paper [Algorithms for Secrecy Guarantee With Null Space Beamforming in Two-Way Relay Networks](https://ieeexplore.ieee.org/abstract/document/6730702).
 It is very fast and efficient.

+There are many intermediate variables in these two papers.
+Some intermediate variables are kept names exactly the same as papers in this code.

 **Keywords:** Two-way relay network, transmitted power, secrecy sum rate (SSR), [Difference of Convex Algorithm](http://www.lita.univ-lorraine.fr/~lethi/index.php/en/dca.html).